-Join Gini von Courter for an in-depth discussion in this video What you'll need for this course, part of Efficient Email Management with Outlook 2016.
+Join Gini von Courter for an in-depth discussion in this video What you'll need for this course, part of Outlook 2016: Efficient Email Management.

 - Before we move on let's check to ensure that you have a version of Outlook, one of the Outlook products that I'm going cover in this course, because there are three different products with Outlook in their names, and four different ways that you could install Outlook.
 The first is Outlook 2016, which you can purchase alone, but more frequently you're going to purchase as part of a package, for example, Office for Home Use or Office Professional for your organization.
 And you'll know that it's Outlook 2016 because in order to launch it you either will click an icon that if you hovered on it would say Outlook 2016, or you will go to All Programs and find it there.

 For example, here's my Outlook icon.
 Notice, Outlook 2016.
 And if I got to All Apps, I can find it there as well.
 When I go to Outlook 2016 this is what it looks like.
 File, Home, Send / Receive, Folder, View, and at the bottom some icons for things like calendar, and people, and so on.
 It's very full featured.
 You may have Outlook as part of Office 365.
 That subscription would allow you to install all of Office 2016 products on your computer, so if you say, "Oh, I'm using Outlook 365." you're actually using Outlook as part of Office 365 and that current version is Outlook 2016, so you're going to launch Outlook the same way I did and it looks just like the Outlook I just showed you, because Outlook 2016 is Outlook in Office 365.